akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 # Overview

 Tailored Imports is a new import profile that is available to all SaaS users (Enterprise and Growth Edition).
-It helps you to import your product information in XLSX or CSV files, with different structures to what the PIM usually accepts.
+It helps you to import your product information in XLSX <!--or CSV -->files, with different structures to what the PIM usually accepts.
 For instance, let's assume your supplier or brand sends you their product information in different XLSX files; each with different structures:
 * Supplier A sends a file with columns named: "Product ID", "Model Name", "Online description", and "Color".
 * Brand B sends a file with columns named: "Gencod", "Web title", "Long label", "Web description", "Supplied accessories".